aeternity/aebytecode/README.md

  `(| 42 | 12 | ( "foo", 12) |)`

 Where

 Digits: [0123456789]

 Hexdigits:  [0123456789abcdef]

 base58char:  [123456789ABCDEFGHJKLMNPQRSTUVWXYZabcdefghijkmnopqrstuvwxyz]

- Characters any printable ascii character 0..255 (except " no quoting yet)
+Characters: any printable ascii character 0..255 (except " no quoting yet)

 Key: any value except for a map

 Bits: 01 or space

 Elements: Nothing or Value , Elements

- Size: Digits
+Size: Digits (0 < Size < 256)

- Tag: Digits
+Tag: Digits (0 =< Tag < Size)